Deep Submodular Peripteral Networks: Experiments

 We compare our approach against two streaming summarization baselines.
 The first approach, \emph{reservoir sampling}~\citep{reservoirsampling}, is an algorithm that enables random sampling of a fixed number of items from a data stream as if the sample was drawn from the entire population at once.
 The second approach, \emph{VeSSAL}~\citep{saran2023streaming}, seeks to select samples such that the summary maximizes the determinant of the gram matrix constructed from the model embeddings.
 We also apply (offline) greedy maximization to the target facility location (\emph{Target FL-offline}) and the learned DSPN (\emph{DSPN-offline}), which serve as upper bounds to what is attainable by streaming DSPN maximization.

 In Figure~\ref{fig:al_results}, we present quantitative results where a linear model is trained on a given streaming summary after labels have been obtained.
-We find that \emph{DSPN-online} significantly outperforms the other streaming baselines on all datasets.
-Surprisingly, \emph{DSPN-offline} and \emph{DSPN-online} achieve similar performance, demonstrating the flexibility of DSPN. \emph{FL-offline} tends to generate the highest quality summaries, but requires access to the full ground set and assumes duplicates can be manually removed.
+We find that \emph{DSPN-online} significantly outperforms the other streaming baselines on {\bf all} datasets.
+Surprisingly, \emph{DSPN-offline} and \emph{DSPN-online} achieve similar performance, demonstrating the flexibility of DSPNs. \emph{FL-offline} tends to generate the highest quality summaries, but requires access to the full ground set and assumes duplicates are manually removed.\looseness-1